google/weather-tools/weather_dl/README.md

   and `--direct_num_workers`
 * `-m, --manifest-location MANIFEST_LOCATION`: Location of the manifest.
 By default, it will use Cloud Logging (stdout for direct runner).
 You can set the name of the manifest as the hostname of a URL with the 'cli' protocol.
-  For example, 'cli://manifest' will prefix all the manifest logs as '[manifest]'.
-In addition, users can specify a GCS bucket URI, or 'noop://<name>' for an in-memory location.
+  For example, `cli://manifest` will prefix all the manifest logs as '[manifest]'.
+In addition, users can specify either a BigQuery table (`bq://<project-id>.<dataset-name>.<table-name>`) or GCS bucket URI, or `noop://<name>` for an in-memory location.
+> Note: Tool will create the BQ table itself, if not already present.
+  Or it will use the existing table but can report errors in case of schema mismatch.
 * `-n, --num-requests-per-key`: Number of concurrent requests to make per API key.
 Default: make an educated guess per client & config.
 Please see the client documentation for more details.
 * `-p, --partition-chunks`: Group shards into chunks of this size when computing the partitions.
 Specifically, this